elastic/ebpf/README.md

 |   `-- HostIsolation                # Userspace tools and libraries related to host isolation
 |       |-- Demos                    # Demo binaries for the various, granular parts of host isolation
 |       `-- Lib                      # Userspace library that allows for use of host isolation functionality
-`-- testing                          # Infrastructure to test BPF code on many kernels (see testing/README.md)
+`-- testing                          # Infrastructure to test eBPF code on many kernels (see testing/README.md)
 ```

 ## Testing